HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/installation/index.md

 # Installing and Deploying HCL End-user Search using OpenSearch

 This document contains instructions on how to install and deploy the HCL End-user Search using OpenSearch application manually.
-Note that beginning with HCL Digital Experience 9.5 CF224, End-user Search with OpenSearch is available to be enabled.
+Note that beginning with HCL Digital Experience 9.5 CF224, End-user Search with OpenSearch is available to be enabled for container-based deployments.

 ## Packaging, installing, and deploying design

 HCL End-user Search using OpenSearch is an instance of a search integration portlet configured to point to where the static assets (javascript, stylesheets, and html markup) can be loaded from.
-It can be enabled and disabled by using ConfigEngine tasks for both traditional, hybrid, and container-based deployments.
+It can be enabled and disabled by using ConfigEngine tasks for container-based deployments.
 The enable task would deploy, configure the portlet, create the http outbound proxy policy so DX can fetch the assets, and then deploy the page.

 For container-based Helm deployment, the deployment values.yaml can also be updated so that the HCL End-user Search with OpenSearch will be enabled by default automatically and there is no further need to use ConfigEngine task to enable.